Applying for Residential Care

 In the example above, after the first month the calculation of the DAP will be as follows:

-*Please note that, if you decide to pay Nil or less than a certain percentage of the Accommodation Payment fixed by LHI by way of RAD, you must guarantee the payment of that amount by signing a Guarantee Deed.
+*Please note that, if you decide to pay less than a certain percentage of the Accommodation Payment fixed by LHI by way of RAD/RAC [lump sum], you will be required to guarantee the payment of that amount by signing a Guarantee Deed.

 How can I find out my Means-Tested Care Fee (MTCF)?